These 12 factors affect your breast cancer risk

 - Starting menstruation before age 12: Women who’ve had more periods have a slightly greater risk of breast cancer.
 This may be because they’ve had more exposure to the hormones estrogen and progesterone, which can promote breast cancer development.

 - Beginning menopause after age 55: Similar to women who started menstruating early, women who go through menopause later in life have more exposure to the hormones estrogen and progesterone.

 - Having radiation to the chest: If as a child or young adult, you had radiation therapy to the chest to treat another cancer, you may have a significantly higher risk for breast cancer.
 However, if you had chemotherapy with the radiation, that can stop the production of certain hormones, which can lower the risk.

 - Being exposed to diethylstilbestrol (DES): From the 1940s to the early 1970s, the drug DES was given to some pregnant women to reduce the risk of a miscarriage.
 Women who received DES have a slightly higher risk of breast cancer.
 If your mother took DES while she was pregnant with you, your risk for breast cancer is also slightly higher.

 Maintaining a healthy weight and exercising regularly are two steps we can all take to reduce our risks and improve our overall and breast health.
 Your health care professional can give you guidance about your risks and steps you can take to reduce your chances for a cancer diagnosis.

-To learn more about breast health and your risk, click here.
+To learn more about breast health and your risk, take a free, quick online assessment by clicking here.

-Dr. Judy A. Tjoe is a surgeon who specializes on breast disease at Aurora Comprehensive Breast Care Center in Milwaukee, WI.
+Dr. Judy A. Tjoe is a surgeon who specializes in breast disease at Aurora Comprehensive Breast Care Center in Milwaukee, Wis.